Sebastian1981/DataAnalytics/_posts/2022-03-26-CustomerLifeTime.md

 ![CLV_regression_model](https://user-images.githubusercontent.com/21213464/162039110-b39b3007-e4c1-45cf-b9c4-64b4a9d43af2.jpg)

-### Model Explanation and Model Fairness
+### Model Explanation
 #### Global Explanation
 In consistence with the EDA-findings the SHAP values reveal that overall the features "Number of Policies" and "Monthly Premium Auto" have a significant impact on CLV.
 The feature "Vehicle Class" in return has only moderate impact.
-With respect to model Fairness, the sensitive feature "Gender" also has moderate impact on CLV, which is important to note.

 ![regression_model_meanshap](https://user-images.githubusercontent.com/21213464/162039215-5eccbc03-4207-4cab-ae6a-e559bee784c7.jpg)